-- Consider whether your group of companies should form a Tax Consolidated Group to reduce the number of tax returns you need to file and to take advantage of the concessions that are available within a Tax Consolidated Group. - Elections to join or form a Tax Consolidated Group can take effect from the start of an income year, providing the election is made within 63 working days of balance date.
+Consider if your group of companies should form a Tax Consolidated Group to reduce the number of tax returns you need to file and to take advantage of the concessions that are available within a Tax Consolidated Group.

+Elections to join or form a Tax Consolidated Group can take effect from the start of an income year, providing the election is made within 63 working days of 31 March 2024 (2 June 2024).